 Logging in

-Polars cloud allows authentication through short-lived authentication tokens.
-There are two main ways to authenticate:
+Polars Cloud allows authentication through short-lived authentication tokens.
+Authentication also supports programmatic workflows.

 authenticate